calvinli2024/mitbforalldemo/topic_modelling/README.md

 # Topic Modelling

-The purpose of demo is to demonstrate topic modelling with [BERTopic](https://maartengr.github.io/BERTopic/index.html)
+The purpose of this demo is to demonstrate topic modelling with [BERTopic](https://maartengr.github.io/BERTopic/index.html)

 Run `uv sync` and then `source .venv/bin/activate` to add all necessary packages.